Behat/docs/quick_intro.rst

     This is a basic Gherkin feature and it is a simple description of this feature's story.
-Every feature starts with this same format: a line naming the feature, followed by three lines that describe the benefit, the role and the feature itself with any amount of additional description lines following after.
+Every feature starts with this same format: a line with the title of the feature, followed by three lines that describe the benefit, the role and the feature itself with any amount of additional description lines following after.

 Before we begin to work on this feature, we must fulfil a promise of any user-story and have a real conversation with our business stakeholders.